iagof-dev/DiscordGuardian/README.md

 ### 🌐 Website:

 The source code for the DiscordGuardian website can be found in the GitHub repository: [DiscordGuardian_Site](https://github.com/iagof-dev/DiscordGuardian_Site).
-The website is used to provide information about the plugin, documentation, updates, and community support.
+The website is used to make authentication without the bot on discord, if you do not wanna use it.

 ### 🤖 Bot: